Testability of relations between permutations: A survey of previous work and directions for further research

 \subsubsection{Allowing the query complexity to depend on $n$}

 In this work, as in, e.g., \cite{NewmanSohler2013,AFNS09,AS08}, the query complexity of a tester must not depend on the input size.
 In general, however, testers whose query complexity depends on the input size in a sublinear fashion are widely studied (see, e.g., \cite{Goldreich}).
-Allowing such testers raises many interesting questions, such as the following. \begin{problem} Recall the non-testable system of equations $E_{3}$ such that $\Gamma\left(E_{3}\right)\cong\SL_{3}\ZZ$ (discussed after Theorem \ref{thm:kazhdan-not-testable} and defined in Appendix \ref{app:Equations}).
-Is there a probabilistic algorithm that distinguishes between elements of $\SOL_{E_{3}}\left(n\right)$ and $\SOL_{E_{3}}^{\ge\eps}\left(n\right)$, in the sense of Definition \ref{def:testable-equations}, by making only $q=q\left(\eps,n\right)$ queries?
-Here $q$ must be sublinear in $n$ for a result to be interesting, and the question is how small can $q$ be in terms of $n$. \end{problem}
+Allowing such testers raises many interesting questions, such as the following. \begin{problem} Consider the system of relations $E=E_3$, discussed in Section \ref{subsec:non-testable} and defined in Appendix \ref{appendix:SL}.
+This system satisfies the hypothesis of Theorem \ref{thm:MainNegative} and thus it is not testable.
+Is there a probabilistic algorithm that distinguishes between elements of $\GSOL_{E_{3}}\left(n\right)$ and $\GSOL_{E_{3}}^{\ge\eps}\left(n\right)$, in the sense of Definition \ref{def:testable-equations}, by making only $q=q\left(\eps,n\right)$ queries?
+Here $q$ must be sublinear in $n$ for a result to be interesting, and the question is how small can $q$ be in terms of $n$ (the same question is open for every other system $E$ that satisfies the hypothesis of Theorem \ref{thm:MainNegative}). \end{problem}